gh42lb/HRRM/README.md

 Fldigi

-HRRM v1.0.1: github.com/gh42lb/
+HRRM v1.0.3: github.com/gh42lb/HRRM

-ICS templates: github.com/gh42lb/
+ICS templates: github.com/gh42lb/HRRM

-General templates: github.com/gh42lb/
+General templates: github.com/gh42lb/HRRM

-create a folder on the desktop called HRRM and add the binary file and two template files.
+run the windows installer or create a folder on the desktop called HRRM and add the binary file and two template files.

 ### Configuration

-Fldigi XMLRPC: HRRM requires fldigi xmlrpc.
+Fldigi XmlRpc: HRRM requires fldigi XmlRpc.
 This is usually configured by default in fldigi.
-If you are having issues connecting, check Fldigi xmlrpc external api is enabled and the ip and port are set to 127.0.0.1 and 7362 respectively.
-If you wish to use a different fldigi xmlrpc port or ip this can be specified using the fldigi=<IP>:<port> command line optionin HRRM as follows:   .\hrrm.exe --opmode=fldigi fldigi=127.0.0.1:7362
+If you are having issues connecting, check Fldigi XmlRpc external api is enabled and the ip and port are set to 127.0.0.1 and 7362 respectively.
+If you wish to use a different fldigi xmlrpc port or ip this can be specified using the fldigi=<IP>:<port> command line optionin HRRM as follows:   .\hrrm.exe fldigi=127.0.0.1:7362

 Fldigi Soundcard: In fldigi, Configure / Soundcard / Devices.
 Check the sound card device settings in fldigi and ensure they are set correctly for your soundcard / radio